JT-Gorman/ActiveDirectory-HomeLab-1000Users/README.md

 # ActiveDirectory Homelab 1k Users

 ## Objective
-This project served as an entry level project for getting a better understanding of Windows Server 2019 and Active Directory.
+This project served as an entry-level project for getting a better understanding of Windows Server 2019 and Active Directory.
 The lab was conducted in a VirtualBox environment.
-The environment contained a Windows Server 2019 virtual machine (VM) as the domain controller and a separate Windows 10 VM which served as a client machine to verify user account funcitonality.
+The environment contained a Windows Server 2019 virtual machine (VM) as the domain controller and a separate Windows 10 VM which served as a client machine to verify user account functionality.
 For networking, I configured Network Address Translation (NAT) and routing for internal and external network access, and enabled Dynamic Host Configuration Protocol (DHCP) for automatic IP assignment.
 To create a simulated AD environment, I used a PowerShell script that automated the creation of 1,000 user accounts.
 Through this lab I gained experience in Windows Server administration, AD management, networking, and automation using PowerShell.
 I also gained a better understanding of Active Directory and how domain controllers operate.

 ### Skills Learned